carpentries/carpentries.org-archive/_posts/2019/09/2019-09-25-q3-project-work-at-the-carpentries.md

 ## Wrap-up

 Together, our community and staff have accomplished so much over the past two quarters!
-As we enter the final quarter of 2019, we are excited to continue working with our Instructors, Maintainers, Mentors, Regional Coordinators, Trainers, and our committees and task forces to build and strengthen The Carpentries community and advance in our mission of building global capacity for conducting efficient, open, and reproducible research.
+As we enter the final quarter of 2019, we are excited to continue working with our Instructors, Maintainers, Mentors, Regional Coordinators, Trainers, and our committees and task forces to build and strengthen The Carpentries community and advance our mission of building global capacity for conducting efficient, open, and reproducible research.
+We welcome your suggestions, advice, and collaboration on how to best meet these goals!